mattymatty97/emoji-er/README.md

 The command syntax for the bot is similar to that of the discord emoji syntax (:emojiname:) wher as the bot works as :emoji.command:

-For sending emojies, instead, you'll need to do :[server prefix].[emoji name]:, you can use them exactly like normal emoticons
+For sending emojies, instead, you'll need to do :[server].[emoticon]:, you can use them exactly like normal emoticons
 </p>